- Overview

 Sat., Nov.
 21 Thattekad | Kochi | Fly Out

-We depart with a packed breakfast and enjoy a last morning of birding.
-After one last lunch of fresh local food at the lodge, we depart for the Cochin International Airport (COK) in Kochi.
+We start the morning birding with a packed breakfast and enjoy a last morning of birding.
+After one last special home lunch (with a short culinary demonstration), we depart for the Cochin International Airport (COK) in Kochi.
 We have a two-hour drive and then you need time for check-in.
-Please plan flights to depart after 7:00 PM, (anticipated arrival at the airport is 4PM).
-(B)
+Please plan flights to depart after 7:00 PM, (anticipated arrival at the airport is 4PM) (B, L).

 Andaman Islands Pre-Tour Extension